 Helpful Guide to Finding Summer Jobs and Internships:

-- Check Student Resources page on the UGNeuro website under “Announcements” for any new job postings.
+Check the UG Neuro Announcements page for any new job postings.
 We are often contacted from laboratories and companies in the Boston area and beyond seeking motivated students for short and long-term assignments.
 Each week, the program sends out a weekly newsletter in which these postings are included.

 How to Increase Your Success Rate:

-- Take advantage of the many programs and offices offered to you at BU.
+Take advantage of BU.
+There are many programs and offices offered to you on campus.
 The Center for Career Development is designed just for this purpose.
 In addition to posting available internships and jobs, they will also work with you on your resume and cover letters.